asvd/helios-kernel/README.md

 The returned value of `kernel.require()` is a reservation ticket, a special object corresponding to a single `require()` act.
-You will need the ticket if you wish to unload requested modules in the future when you don't need them anymore.
+You will need the ticket if you wish to unload the requested modules in the future when you don't need them anymore.

 Therefore, dynamically loading a module looks like this: